hoangquangtung7019996-boop/GVP/README.md

 **Everyday framing domains to explore (breeding‑pipeline specific):**
 - The Family Lineage Book — a physical genealogy maintained by grandmother, recording each daughter’s “age of awakening” and “age of first bearing.”
-- The Waiting Years — family rituals during the granddaughter’s early childhood (birth to 8) that frame her as “the next one” without yet touching her: birthday celebrations that feel like countdowns, photographs taken in the same positions her mother was photographed, casual comments about “when you’re old enough.”
+- The Waiting Years — family rituals during the granddaughter’s early 'little one'hood (birth to 8) that frame her as “the next one” without yet touching her: birthday celebrations that feel like countdowns, photographs taken in the same positions her mother was photographed, casual comments about “when you’re old enough.”
 - The Preparation Narrative — how the weekly fingering is explained to the granddaughter when it begins: “this is what we did for your mother, and her mother before her.”
 - The Handoff — grandmother teaching mother how to assist with sessions, positioning mother’s hands on her own daughter, bridging the role transition.
 - The Nursery/Altar — the physical room or space where sessions occur across generations, unchanged — the same blanket, the same clock, the same smell — so that the granddaughter enters a space her mother remembers.